 Keeping that in mind, when you ask me, “Isn’t Botox® poison?”
 I have to answer “yes”.
 (Apologies to our Allergan representative if she’s reading this and already starting to send me an angry text message).
 That “yes” however, comes with a very large “but”.
 Yes, it can be poisonous, but so can water.
 So can anything.
 It all comes down to dose.

-I remember first reading about botulinum toxin in undergrad and the textbook had a stat to the effect of “5 grams of botulinum toxin can kill 400,000 guinea pigs” (don’t quote me on the exact numbers, but it was to that effect).
-I studied this sitting next to the cage of my pet guinea pig, Bowie (also known as “Bowseph” on formal occasions), and I believe we both wondered, in terror, how they determined that specific of a number.
+I remember first reading about botulinum toxin in undergrad and the textbook had a statistic to the effect of “5 grams of botulinum toxin can kill 400,000 guinea pigs” (don’t quote me on the exact numbers, but it was to that effect).
+I studied this sitting next to my pet guinea pig, Bowie (also known as “Bowseph” on formal occasions), and I believe we both wondered, in terror, how they determined that specific of a number.

-Yes, Botox is made from the toxin that causes botulism.
+Yes, Botox® is made from the toxin that causes botulism.
 Yes, being exposed to strong concentrations of this toxin is very hazardous to people (and guinea pigs).
-However, cosmetic and therapeutic Botox is so safe that I inject my mother with hundreds of units and have no concern when doing so whatsoever.
-(Knowing full well, if anything happened to her, the recipe for the best carrot cake on earth might be lost to us all).
-Botox’s safety has been established in injections over decades now, even with injections into children of doses far beyond cosmetic doses for medical reasons.
+However, cosmetic and therapeutic Botox® is so safe that I inject my mother with hundreds of units and have no concern, whatsoever.
+(Knowing full well that if anything happened to her, the recipe for the best carrot cake on earth might be lost to us all).
+The safety of Botox® has been established in injections over decades now, even with injections into children of doses far beyond cosmetic doses for medical reasons.
 In the right doses, the ones we use medically, it is as safe as the right amount of water.